get-iplayer/get_iplayer/windows/get_iplayer_setup.md

 	Source: <http://strawberryperl.com>

-	Version: 5.16.2.1
+	Version: 5.16.3.1

 	The installer is built with the Strawberry Perl distribution that is in your system path.
 If you are using a different version, you may need to uninstall it and temporarily install the appropriate version.
 Note that Strawberry Perl 5.12+ provides a mechanism to switch between versions without uninstalling.

 2. **Perl Modules**

-	Additional modules must be installed into the Perl distribution used to build the installer:
+	Additional modules must be installed into the Strawberry Perl distribution used to build the installer:

+	* PAR::Packer (1.014) - Used to build installer
+    * HTML::Parser (3.71) - Used for downloading embedded clips (only install from CPAN if distributed version &lt; 3.71)
 	* MP3::Info (1.13) - Used in localfiles plugin
 	* MP3::Tag (1.24) - Used to enhance MP3 tagging
-	* Net::SMTP(2.31) - Used for email functions
+	* Authen::SASL (2.16) - Used for SSL secure email
 	* Net::SMTP::SSL (1.01) - Used for SSL secure email
-	* Authen::SASL (2.16) - Used for SSL secure email
-	* Net::SMTP::TLS::ButMaintained (0.21) - Used for TLS secure email
+	* Net::SMTP::TLS::ButMaintained (0.24) - Used for TLS secure email
-	* PAR::Packer (1.010) - Used to build installer

 	The modules may be installed with the CPAN client provided by Strawberry Perl.